pomicee/distube/README.md

 ## Configuration

-Distube comes with customizable configuration options.
+Distrobot comes with customizable configuration options.
 You can change certain settings to suit your needs, such as:

 - **Prefix**: Change the bot command prefix from `,` to your custom choice.
 - **Autoplay Mode**: Enable or disable autoplay after a song ends.